Minute and second of arc: Firearms

 Rifle manufacturers and gun magazines often refer to this capability as sub-MOA, meaning a gun consistently shooting groups under 1 MOA.
 This means that a single group of 3 to 5 shots at 100 yards, or the average of several groups, will measure less than 1 MOA between the two furthest shots in the group, i.e. all shots fall within 1 MOA.
 If larger samples are taken (i.e., more shots per group) then group size typically increases, however this will ultimately average out.
 If a rifle was truly a 1 MOA rifle, it would be just as likely that two consecutive shots land exactly on top of each other as that they land 1 MOA apart.
 For 5-shot groups, based on 95% confidence, a rifle that normally shoots 1 MOA can be expected to shoot groups between 0.58 MOA and 1.47 MOA, although the majority of these groups will be under 1 MOA.
 What this means in practice is if a rifle that shoots 1-inch groups on average at 100 yards shoots a group measuring 0.7 inches followed by a group that is 1.3 inches, this is not statistically abnormal.

 The metric system counterpart of the MOA is the milliradian (mrad or 'mil'), being equal to 1/1000 of the target range, laid out on a circle that has the observer as centre and the target range as radius.
 The number of milliradians on a full such circle therefore always is equal to 2 × π × 1000, regardless the target range.
 Therefore, 1 MOA ≈ 0.2909 mrad.
-This means that an object which spans 1 mrad on the reticle is at a range that is in metres equal to the object's size in millimetres (e.g. an object of 100 mm subtending 1 mrad is 100 metres away).
-So there is no conversion factor required, contrary to the MOA system.
+This means that an object spanning 1 mrad on the reticle is at a range that is in metres equal to the object's linear size in millimetres (e.g. an object of 100 mm subtending 1 mrad is 100 metres away).
+So, there is no conversion factor required, contrary to the MOA system.
 A reticle with markings (hashes or dots) spaced with a one mrad apart (or a fraction of a mrad) are collectively called a mrad reticle.
 If the markings are round they are called mil-dots.

-In the table below conversions from mrad to metric values are exact (e.g. 0.1 mrad equals exactly 10 mm at 100 metres), while conversions of minutes of arc to both metric and imperial values are approximate.
+In the table below, conversions from mrad to metric values are exact (e.g. 0.1 mrad equals exactly 10 mm at 100 metres), while conversions of minutes of arc to both metric and imperial values are approximate.